ai2cm/fv3gfs-fortran/README.md

 ```
 Rules are provided for certain compile options.
 Check the Makefile for a list.

-#Specifying different compiler, MPI library and CUDA versions
+#Specifying the compiler and MPI library
 Build arguments are defined in Makefile that correspond to the compiler used for
-library and executable creation, library providing Message Passing Interface
+library and executable creation, and the library providing Message Passing Interface
-support and version of CUDA (if any) used.
+support.
 The arguments are detailed below:

 MPI - refers to the MPI library used.
 Valid values are 'openmpi' and 'mpich'.
       Default value is openmpi